 Many cooks start or finish the bird at high heat (400 degrees or more) to ensure a fully browned exterior and crisp skin.
 I prefer the latter as it is easier to gauge how much additional browning is needed toward the end of the cooking process.

-Also, don't bother basting.
+Also, don't worry about basting.
 The meat, covered by the skin, will not absorb the juices.
-Every time you open the oven door, you're allowing heat to escape and prolonged cooking time."
+So whenever you open the oven door, you're allowing heat to escape and prolonged cooking time."

 IS MY TURKEY TIRED?
 NO, BUT IT NEEDS TO REST

 Chef Nelson - "It needs to rest after it comes out of the oven.
 A good rule of thumb is to allow it to rest for one minute per pound after cooking.
 This allows the juices in the bird to redistribute evenly through the bird."

 Chef Vogel "Allow the turkey to rest for 15-30 minutes before carving.
 All roasted items should rest before being carved.
 This allows the juices to be reabsorbed into the meat.